[Airport Blueprint 2], ca. 1960s-1970s

 View more collections held by DeGolyer Library

 J. Erik Jonsson (1901-1995) was a man driven to change Dallas for the better.
 Throughout his career, he served as Chairman of Texas Instruments (1958-1966), was elected Dallas Mayor (1964-1971) and was prominent in civic affairs (Dallas Citizens Council and the United Way).
 The J. Erik Jonsson papers, 1881-1995 (bulk 1964-1995), held by the DeGolyer Library, contain primarily his paper records—with some photographs, audio-visual materials and awards.
-A detailed finding aid to the collection is available.
+A detailed finding aid for the collection is available in TARO.

 John Erik Jonsson was born in Brooklyn, New York, on September 6, 1901, the only child of John Peter and Ellen Charlotte (Palmquist) Jonsson.
 His parents were naturalized citizens, having independently immigrated to the United States from Sweden in the 1890s.
 He began his career at Aluminum Company of America (Alcoa) as a rolling-mill apprentice in 1922.
 In 1934, he moved to Dallas as secretary of Geophysical Service (GSI).
 In 1951, a new name was chosen for the parent company, Texas Instruments (TI), with GSI as a subsidiary.
 Jonsson continued to play a major role in TI as president (1951-58), chairman of the board (1958-66), and honorary chairman (1966-77).